 There are three ways to brine the turkey:

 - Soaking the turkey in the brine.
-That would ensure a full distribution of brine, yet it is sometimes hard to find a big enough bucket for the turkey and the brine, also a spot for the turkey in the fridge could be an issue.
-The remedy for that is to fill the cooler with ice, brine and the turkey.
+This will ensure a full distribution of brine, yet it is sometimes hard to find a big enough bucket for the turkey and the brine.
+Also a spot for the turkey in the fridge could be an issue.
+The remedy for that is to fill a cooler with ice, brine and the turkey.

 - Dry brine the turkey.
 Instead of using water, the turkey is rubbed with a mix of herbs, kosher salt and spices.
 It is less work but it is also less effective than the wet brine.

-Sugar, salt, vinegar, and water are the basic ingredients for a brine, They tenderize the turkey flesh, while the flavorings such as the garlic, aromatic fresh and dry herbs, peppercorn, etc, infuse the turkey with subtle flavors that offsets its blandness.
+Sugar, salt, vinegar, and water are the basic ingredients for a brine.
+They tenderize the turkey flesh, while the flavorings such as the garlic, aromatic fresh and dry herbs, peppercorn, etc, infuse the turkey with subtle flavors that offset its blandness.
 (Find the recipe below)

 B. Compound Butter:

 Compound butter is butter mixed with herbs and seasoning.
-Some advance versions of compound butter could include capers, and anchovies.
+Some advanced versions of compound butter could include capers and anchovies.

 This flavor bomb serves multi purposes which are: